jyxia/JXVimeo/README.md

 Meets all requirements, including **accessibility** of the player (supports screen reader and keyboard).
 * Play/pause, show/hide same as Vimeo player
 * Video time, duration, buffered, played same as Vimeo player
+* No size restriction to this player.
+The controls scale.
-* :tada: Scrubbing
+* :tada: **Scrubbing**
-  * matches current Vimeo player's behavior: you can even scrub the progress outside of the player.
+  * matches current Vimeo player's behavior: you can even scrub the progress outside of the player area.
-* :tada: Accessibility
+* :tada: **Accessibility**
   * _spacebar_ controls play/pause, _left/right_ arrow key controls fastforward and rewind.
   * screen readers can read player's _playing/buffered_ progress.